cuiyongbo/ProgrammingPearls/machine-learning-note/tritonserver-note/nvidia_triton_inference_server_note.md

     id1 --> id2 --> id3
 ```

+**Note**: TRITONBACKEND_Backend, TRITONBACKEND_Model, TRITONBACKEND_ModelInstance don't use C++ inheritance mechanism, instead they are interfaces exported by shared object and implemented by specified backend.

 * [how to implement a custom backend?](https://github.com/triton-inference-server/backend/tree/main/examples#readme)

 **Note:** when compiling a backend, you must specify the same branch with the tritonserver image, otherwise tritonserver will coredump when loading it.